What to Pack for a Ski Trip

 Ski Pants

 Waterproofing is essential for ski pants as they get more snow on them as you fall over, sit on chairlifts or sit on the snow waiting for your friends.
 Pants with mild waterproofing will be between 5,000 to 10,000mm while those with very high waterproofing will be over 20,000mm.
-The same rules apply to ski jackets: rent or buy if it’s your first time.
+Same rules apply as ski jackets: rent or buy if it’s your first time.

 Be sure to check the waterproof and breathability rating if you're buying ski pants